 - Be a first-time DUI offender

 - Be convicted of a FIRST offense of § 18.2-266/DUI

 - Be an adult at the time you have committed the offense

 If you are ineligible to request the “any purpose” restricted license under § 18.2-270.1(C), you may still be able to file your request for this license under § 18.2-270.1(E).

-- You can’t consume alcohol during that period
+- Avoid alcohol consumption during that period

 - Pay a $20 fee for administrative and court costs

-If you have been charged with a DUI in VA, this new law may apply to your case.
-Experts at Keefer Law Firm can help fight for your rights, reduce your sentence, and get the best outcome of your case.
-We can also help you file for an “any purpose” restricted license and navigate you through the entire legal process.
+Attorney Bob Keefer, experienced reckless driving attorney, at Keefer Law Firm will fight for a reduced sentence, and get the best outcome for your case.
+He can also help you file for an “any purpose” restricted license and navigate you through the entire legal process.